KULeuven-Diepenbeek/osc-course/content/ch6-tasks/lab2_threadsmgmt.md

     * Without executing the code, what do you think will be printed to the screen (with regards to the "Job started and finished" messages)?
 Why?
     * Compile and run the code on your machine
     * What is the actual output?
 Is it the same as what you guessed?
 Why (not)?
+    * Note: you do not have to think of a "fix" for this problem just yet: we'll discuss some possible solutions in the next Section.

 * In the processes lab, you had to implement a program that spawned different parallel processes, each calculating all the primes between 0 and a given number.
 Let's adapt this to threads, but with a twist.